Shai2u/dash_plotly_car_accidents_example/README.md

 In this post I will show you how to build a dashboard with a map step by step using dash-plotly and dash-leaflet.

+We will be covering a number of cocepts in this post:
+1. Building a dashboard wich has a level of complexity to it step by step.
+2. Working with geographic data and learning the basics of dash-leaflet.
+3. Good python considerations.
+4. Simplify and deal with some dash-plotly considerations by utilising a few tricks.

+The dashboard that we will build will explore and show statistical insights along with maps presentation realting to car accidnets that occure in Israel

 As a data-scientist who is learning web-technology, there are numerous advantages of learning dahs-plotly.
 Dash-plotly is a basicly a python wrapper to react built upon a flask framework.
 The added benfits of udnerstanindng and practicing dash-plotly: